-Community Planning Sessions - Strategic and Local, Establishment of Thematic Working Groups, Community Information events and Public Meetings, Statutory Partner Engagement, Citizen Surveys, Council Strategy, Website and Social Media, Council and Committee Meetings, Improved access to agenda, reports and minutes via website, Press Releases and Public Advertisements, Leaflets and Publications - including e-zine, and the annual publication of the Citizens' Newsletter.
+Community Information events and Public Meetings, Statutory Partner Engagement, Citizen Surveys, Council Strategy, Website and Social Media, Council and Committee Meetings, Improved access to agenda, reports and minutes via website, Press Releases and Public Advertisements, Leaflets and Publications - including e-zine, and the annual publication of the Citizens' Newsletter have been utilized.

-Council meetings are open to the press and members of the public.
-Agenda, Reports and minutes are published on the Council's website and made available at the Council Offices.
-Audio recordings of Council and Committee meetings are uploaded to Council website 2 days following the meeting.
-In May 2020, in accordance with Covid Legislation, Council and Committee meetings have been held remotely.
-These arrangements continue.
+Council and committee meetings are open to the press and members of the public, and minutes are published on the Council's website along with Agenda and Audio Recordings of Public sessions of meetings.

-Council also received and responded to 633 Requests for Access to Information during 2021/22
+Council also received and responded to 647 Requests for Access to Information during 2022/23.